vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 I did not have the clindamycin just yet, as I wanted to have it once I was home for a more extended period of time, and possibly along with some food to replenish myself.

+## Communication challenges

+I had difficulty talking while the gauze was still in my mouth, which was the case for my three Walgreens trips.
+I used hand gestures, nodding and shaking, and brief verbal statements to communicate my intent.